 A Marketing Qualified Lead (MQL) is a lead that has indicated an interest in a product or service that a marketing team or professional deems is likely to become a customer.
 After an initial interaction, an MQL is the next step to converting a lead to a customer.
 An increase in this metric is a great indication of an increase in overall marketing performance.

 Marketing Performance Metrics

-Performance metrics are meant to analyze your marketing funnel, by providing a bottom-line view of how effective your marketing plan is.
-These marketing metrics are a great check of the financial health of a business in regards to its marketing efforts.
+Performance metrics are meant to analyze your marketing funnel by providing a bottom-line view of your marketing plan's effectiveness.
+These key marketing metrics are a great check of the financial health of a business regarding its marketing efforts.

 - Cost per lead

 Cost per lead (CPL) is a marketing metric that measures how much it costs to acquire a lead.
 This is another important marketing metric to analyze your efforts with a bottom-line view.
 CPL is calculated by dividing the amount spent on a marketing initiative by the number of leads generated.

 Marketing ROI (Business Value)

 Whenever you invest in something, you expect to get a good return on the investment - marketing is no different.
 The marketing return on investment (MROI) is the revenue from the amount allocated to a marketing plan, campaign, or activity.
 Marketing ROI is calculated by dividing the amount spent on marketing activities by revenue.
 Learn more about how to accurately measure marketing ROI here.